Saturday, May 28, 2011

 Compare this to the particulars provided by Lynn Howland.
 According to her, Atta was "wearing a white pilot type or oxford shirt, no tie and blue pilot type slacks" and carried a "really cheap pilot bag".
 Furthermore, Atta approached her and asked if she was going to fly American 11.
 Apparently he wanted to jump seat the flight.

-In aircraft, jump seats - which are officially termed auxiliary crew stations - can be located in cockpits or passenger cabins.
+Here is a list of persons who occasionally are allowed to take a jump seat in the cockpit (from Wikipedia): In aircraft, jump seats - which are officially termed auxiliary crew stations - can be located in cockpits or passenger cabins.
 In cockpits, jump seats are provided for individuals who are not operating the aircraft.
 These might include trainee pilots, off-duty crew members in transition to another airport (see deadheading), government officials (such as Federal Aviation Administration staff), or airline staff.

 There are also witnesses in Florida confirming that Atta boasted about his status as an American Airlines pilot.
 Yet the 9/11 Commission has completely blacked out the accounts of Lynn Howland and Diane Graney and missed to pursue their hints that Atta presented himself on several occasions as an AA pilot in order to jump seat a certain flight.